 We are also making improvements to rail stations as part of the £1.1 million Access for All project; this will include better seating, more shelters and wayfinding.
 This will improve station accessibility for our residents.

-Our flagship rail project is MetroWest, which aims to generate over a million new rail journeys and give 80,000 more people access to train services.
+Our flagship rail project is MetroWest, which aims to generate over a million new rail journeys, give 80,000 more people access to train services and remove millions of car journeys in support of our 2030 net-zero carbon target.

 We have plans to transform travel by rail over the next 10 years, including new rail routes, step-free access at stations and more frequent ‘turn up and go’ services.